Ostomy Supply Manufacturers & Distributors

 Finding the right type of ostomy supplies is an essential element for living well with an ostomy.
 After surgery we leave the hospital wearing a particular brand of ostomy equipment.
 Many people stay with their initial brand and live happily.
 However, there is more than one manufacturer of ostomy supplies, as well as more than one way to purchase them.
 Your WOC (ET) nurse is a good source of information for new products and for supplier recommendations.

 Your choice of both product type and place of purchase is limited only by your personal requirements, and in some cases, by your type of medical insurance.
 Medicare and many HMOs will impose certain restrictions on the purchase of ostomy supplies.
 If you are on Medicare, an important consideration in choosing a supplier is whether they accept Medicare assignment.
 Always check with your insurance carrier to determine the details of your insurance.
-Also see our Advocacy section for more information about Insurance Issues.

 Selection Considerations, Problems, and Customized Options

 Here are some tips to remember when choosing your type of ostomy supplies:

 - Always consult with your ostomy nurse first for information and recommendations for your particular situation.